 - Components with an expiry date are consumed according to the FEFO costing method.
 If the current date exceeds the expiry date, the user will receive an error notification.

 - Press Start to begin the operation.
-This changes the production order status to Work in Progress and auto-fills the Start Date for the production run.
+This changes the production order status to Work in Progress and auto-fills the Start Date for the production run - this cannot be edited after starting.
 Finished product cost will show as 0 until the production run is completed.

 - This executes accounting transactions: the costs of operations are moved from inventory accounts to the work in progress account.